Asbestos & Contaminated Soil

 Before you begin remodeling or demolishing any home or building know these facts:

 The Department of Environmental Quality (DEQ) has very specific rules regarding the handling and disposal of materials containing asbestos.
 DEQ also requires an asbestos survey be performed by an accredited inspector to determine the presence of asbestos in or on a structure prior to any demolition activities.
+Please read this Asbestos Flyer put together by the Lincoln County Hauler's Association regarding the newest DEQ Abatement requirements.
+When hauling a load to our transfer station, this Construction and Demolition form needs to be accompanied with your load.
+Thanks in advance for your cooperation.

 Asbestos was used widely in building materials throughout the 1900’s.
 Use has decreased significantly since the 1970’s but there are some materials still in production today that contain asbestos.
 If your home was built prior to 1990, there is a high potential that asbestos-containing materials were used in its construction.